asymmetric/nickel/rfcs/004-typechecking.md

   mixed : Dyn -> Num -> Num = fun x y => add (x | Num) (y + 1),
 }
 ```

+TypedRacket is another example a gradually typed language that departs from the
+original design and which requires explicit contract annotations.

 ### Summary